-I’ve made no secret of the fact that my family does not drink cow’s milk, but after several months of managing gestational diabetes without the use of meds, there is no denying the fact that yogurt keeps my blood sugar more stable than almost any other food.
-It also provides a lot of the protein I need each day, so I’ve decided to give it a regular place in my daily breakfast…for now.
+After several months of managing gestational diabetes without the use of meds, there is no denying the fact that yogurt keeps my blood sugar more stable than almost any other food.
+It also provides a lot of the protein I need each day, so I’ve decided to give homemade yogurt a regular place in my daily diet.

 Store-bought yogurt can be really expensive, and the options are few if you don’t want sprinkles, rainbow colors and flavors like birthday cake or s’mores.
 (Yuck!)
 So, even though I was a little bit nervous about even trying it at first, I’ve started making my own homemade yogurt at home in my trusty slow cooker (aka Crock Pot yogurt, but Crock Pot is a trademarked brand name so I’m trying to be respectful. 🙂 )

 Get ready to be astonished at how easy this is!

 - 1/2 gallon whole milk (pasteurized is fine, but don’t use ultra-pasteurized)

 - 1/2 cup plain yogurt with live/active cultures (This is your starter.)